 Difference between ‘web_reg_save_param’ and ‘web_reg_save_param_ex’:

-- ‘web_reg_save_param’ has a CONVERT attribute for changing from HTML format to URL or Text formats.
+- ‘web_reg_save_param’ has a CONVERT attribute for changing from HTML format to URL or Text format.
 This attribute is not available with ‘web_reg_save_param_ex’.
 If you require this functionality then use web_reg_save_param_ex to save the dynamic value to a parameter then use web_convert_param to format the parameter.

 - ‘web_reg_save_param_ex’ has wildcard option with ‘Content Type’ and ‘Request URL’ in the ‘Filters’ section whereas ‘web_reg_save_param’ has wildcard character or digit option in LB and RB attributes.